xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/gpr_ambiguity_findings.md

 *   **Investigate the Lagged Effect of China's GPR**: The negative relationship between China's GPR and ambiguity at a three-week lag is a particularly intriguing result that requires a deeper dive.
 Future studies could explore the potential underlying economic or political mechanisms driving this relationship.
 *   **Explore Non-Linear Relationships**: The lack of a linear relationship between ambiguity and returns does not preclude the existence of non-linear or more complex relationships.
 Future research could employ non-linear models to further explore this connection.
 *   **Incorporate Additional Variables**: The low R-squared values in our models suggest that other factors not included in our analysis are significant drivers of ambiguity.
 Future studies could incorporate a wider range of macroeconomic, political, and market-based variables to build more comprehensive models.

+## Weekly Analysis with Lagged Variables

+In response to the non-significant results from the initial weekly analysis, we extended the investigation to include lagged effects of ambiguity, risk, and quadratic risk on market returns.
+The rationale for this approach is that the impact of these factors on investor behavior and, consequently, on market returns may not be instantaneous but may unfold over several periods.

+### Methodology

+We modified the `weekly_data_analysis.py` script to incorporate lagged variables for `ambiguity_metric`, `risk`, and `risk_sq` for up to four weeks.
+The regression model was updated to include these lagged variables as predictors of weekly returns.

+The updated regression model is as follows:

+`Returns = β₀ + Σ(β₁ᵢ * Ambiguity_lag_i) + Σ(β₂ᵢ * Risk_lag_i) + Σ(β₃ᵢ * Risk²_lag_i) + ε`

+where `i` ranges from 1 to 4 weeks.

+### Results

+The regression analysis with lagged variables yielded more insightful results.
+The adjusted R-squared of the model improved from 0.005 to 0.051, indicating that the lagged variables collectively explain a greater portion of the variance in market returns.

+The key finding from this analysis is the statistical significance of the squared risk from four weeks prior (`risk_sq_lag_4`) at the 5% level (p-value = 0.049).
+This suggests that a higher squared risk four weeks ago is associated with a change in current market returns.

+Additionally, `risk_lag_3` and `risk_lag_4` were found to be significant at the 10% level (p-values of 0.077 and 0.088, respectively).
+While the lagged ambiguity metrics did not achieve statistical significance at conventional levels, `ambiguity_metric_lag_3` showed the lowest p-value among the ambiguity lags (0.117).

+### Conclusion

+The inclusion of lagged variables in the weekly analysis has revealed a more nuanced relationship between risk and market returns.
+The statistically significant impact of `risk_sq_lag_4` suggests that the effect of risk on returns is not immediate and that past risk levels, particularly from a month prior, can have a delayed but significant impact.
+This finding provides a more promising avenue for future research into the dynamic relationship between risk, ambiguity, and market returns.